satellytes/satellytes.com/blog-posts/scoped-registry.md

 attribution:
     creator: Paul Esch-Laurent
     source: https://unsplash.com/photos/oZMUrWFHOB4
-seoMetaText: How to set up multiple npm registries with scoped packages and scoped registries even if they are protected
+seoMetaText: Why enterprises benefit from scoped npm registries and how to use them
-teaserText: Learn with Jeff the Wombat, about npm scoped packages and scoped registries and how to configure access to multiple registries even if they are protected.
+teaserText: Learn with Jeff the Wombat, about npm scoped packages and scoped registries and why enterprises should use them
 author: Mark Altmann
 authorSummary: dev(ops)@satellytes, ❤️ for Wombats